What if you don't need to leave your everyday life behind to go deeper?

 And the years are slipping by.

-What if the perspective, pause and peace you crave aren't at a retreat or somewhere 'other', but hidden right in the centre of your busy life?
+What if the perspective, pause and peace you are longing for aren't at a retreat or somewhere 'other', but hidden right in the centre of your busy life?

-What if your most stubborn bad habits and self-talk are, themselves, the answer?
+What if your most reliable, self-repeating patterns and habits are, themselves, the answer?

 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there.”